mariabh7/Quizzapp/README.md

 ## Acknowledgements

-- [QuizAPI.io](https://quizapi.io/) — for providing the quiz questions and topics used in this app.
+- [QuizAPI.io](https://quizapi.io/) — as an inspiration for quiz questions json style   used in this app

 ## Data Source
-This project uses the [QuizAPI.io](https://quizapi.io/) API to fetch tech-related quiz questions.
-The API provides multiple topics and difficulty levels, which are integrated into the app to generate dynamic quizzes.
+The quiz questions are sourced from a custom GitHub dataset (created with the help of CHATGPT), structured in the same format as [QuizAPI.io](https://quizapi.io/) to support dynamic quizzes by topic and difficulty.
 ## Contributing
 unfortunately the usage of quizzly is very limited as the number of request done isnt that high {50 / day } so if you know another Quizzapi   resource
 Contributions are always welcome! looking forward to any code review or fixes